ASaiM/documentation/framework/conception.rst

 Conception
 ==========

-Analyses of gut microbiota sequences are complex and involve numerous steps:
+Analyses of microbiota sequences are complex and involve numerous steps:

 1. Quality control
 2. (Assembly of sequences)